Raw food diets not only mimic what your dog’s ancestors ate in the wild—they are also packed with natural flavors and valuable nutrients.

 Conventional kibble also can contain substandard ingredients, artificial colors and flavors, preservatives and other food-grade chemicals.
 The process of creating kibble can strip otherwise wholesale ingredients of their nutritional values.
 Manufacturers try to add these nutrients back in via synthetic vitamins and other enzymes, but it’s simply not the same as food in its natural, raw state.

 Raw Dog Food Benefits

 Proponents of the BARF Diet say that there are many raw dog food benefits.
-“Owners often mention that their dogs don’t smell anymore!” notes Dr. Coger.
+“Owners often mention that their dogs don’t smell anymore!” says Dr. Laurie Coger, veterinarian and owner of HealthyDogWorkshop.com.
 Other BARF benefits may include shinier coats, healthier skin, cleaner teeth, higher energy levels and improved digestion.

 Such pet nutrition may also improve a dog’s immune functioning.
 “I have seen several cancer dogs exceed their projected survival time, with no chemotherapy, by switching to fresh food and supplements,” says Dr. Coger.

 Dog food that must be kept in the freezer is certainly easier than making raw food from scratch, but freeze-dried options are even simpler.
 Primal Duck Formula Nuggets Grain-Free Freeze-Dried Dog Food doesn’t have to be refrigerated or defrosted.
 Simply pour this mix of grass-fed, ranch-raised elk and bison, cage-free quail and duck, and steelhead trout from bag to bowl.
 Multiple sources of protein provide a great mix of nutrients.
 The low-glycemic fresh fruits and vegetables are full of nutrients and help maintain digestive health while limiting overall carbohydrates.